-MEMBERAn eligible individual who is enrolled in AHCCCS, as defined in A.R.S. § 36-2931, § 36-2901, § 36-2901.01, and A.R.S. § 36-2981.
+An eligible individual who is enrolled in AHCCCS, as specified in A.R.S. § 36-2931, § 36-2901, § 36-2901.01 and A.R.S. § 36-2981.
 Also referred to as Title XIX/XXI member or Medicaid member.
+When applicable, MEMBER may also or alternatively refer to an enrolled individual's Health Care Decision Maker (HCDM) or Designated Representative (DR).
+REFER TO HEALTH CARE DECISION MAKER; REFER TO DESIGNATED REPRESENTATIVE.

-- MEMBER INFORMATION MATERIALS Any materials given to the Contractor's membership.
+MEMBER INFORMATION MATERIALS

+Any materials given to the Contractor's membership.
 This includes, but is not limited to: member handbooks, member newsletters, provider directories, surveys, on hold messages and health related brochures/reminders and videos, form letter templates, and website content.
-It also includes the use of other mass communication technology such as email and voice recorded information messages delivered to a member's phone. - MULTI-SPECIALTYAn established facility where specialists from multiple specialtiesINTERDISCIPLINARY CLINICmeet with members and their families for the purpose of providing(MSIC)interdisciplinary services to treat members.
+It also includes the use of other mass communication technology such as email and voice recorded information messages delivered to a member's phone.

+MULTI-SPECIALTY

+INTERDISCIPLINARY CLINIC

+(MSIC)

+An established facility where specialists from multiple specialties meet with members and their families for the purpose of providing interdisciplinary services to treat members.